stixxnicky-lpa/loveparentingandautism/_posts/2025-06-09-you-cannot-pour-from-an-empty-cup.md

 One of the most restorative things you can do is spend time with people who understand your life without needing it explained.
 Other NT partners.
 Other NT parents.
 People who get the particular flavour of your exhaustion because they are living a version of it too.

 This community exists.
 It is growing.
 You are not as alone in this as it sometimes feels, and connecting with people who truly understand — not people who sympathise from a comfortable distance, but people who *get it* — is profoundly, genuinely healing.

+The [tools and strategies post](/blog/2025/06/08/the-tools-that-actually-help/) is also worth bookmarking — practical shifts that actually work for neurodiverse families.

 **Let some things be imperfect.**